heremaps/xyz-documentation/docs/cli/cli.md

     here xyz upload -f /Users/xyz/data.csv -p points

+Rows that have `0,0` or `null` values in the designated latitude and longitude columns will be tagged with `null_island`.
+They will not be displayed on the map, but you can access them via the API (or in geojson.tools) by appending `&tags=null_island` so you can inspect and repair the records.

+If the lat/lon columns contain letters or other invalid characters, the features are tagged with `invalid`.

 ##### Upload and stream large CSV and GeoJSON files

-You can upload CSV and GeoJSON files to your XYZ space by using `-s` -- this will stream the file and avoid Node memory errors, and will be considerably faster than the standard upload method.
+You can also upload CSV and GeoJSON files to your XYZ space by using `-s` -- this will stream the file and avoid Node memory errors, and will be considerably faster than the standard upload method.

     here xyz upload YOUR_SPACE_ID -f /Users/xyz/big_data.csv -s